 SLS is one of the most sensitizing ingredients of all cleansing agents used in skincare products.
 It is a synthetic detergent, emulsifier and an anionic surface-active agent.

 As an emulsifier, it helps to stabilize and thicken solutions with ingredients of differing solubility.
 This allows products to achieve a more uniform viscosity for easier and smoother application.
-It’s also used in other industries besides cosmetic use.
+It’s also common in other industries besides cosmetic use.
 For example, car wash detergents, engine degreasers and floor cleaners.

 All natural skincare brands that use natural and organic high-quality ingredients in concentrations that nourish skin use premium quality sodium lauryl sulphate in their cleansers.
 This is because they know it is safe, gentle and effective, even on sensitive skin.
-Natural sodium lauryl sulphate is extracted from the flesh of sustainably harvested coconuts.
+Natural sodium lauryl sulphate originates from the flesh of sustainably harvested coconuts.
 It comes in seven grades, and natural skincare brands will use the highest.

 The alternatives to sodium lauryl sulphate would be

 - Those high in allantoin

 Petrolatum is a rich emollient and FDA-approved skin protectant.
 It is one of the best ingredients for dry skin, including around the eyes.
 Cosmetics contain a highly-purified form of this ingredient, so there’s no risk of exposure to unwanted chemicals.
 A pure form of petrolatum is Vaseline.

 For some unknown and unsubstantiated reasons, and despite research to the contrary, petrolatum has gained a negative image when it comes to skincare.
 Topical application of petrolatum can soothe and beautifully moisturize the skin’s outer layer.
 Extensive data has shown petrolatum to be a gentle, safe and effective ingredient.